 - gather, evaluate, and disseminate research and other information for disability practitioners and students with disabilities, relating to inclusive teaching, assessment and learning strategies, support services and related areas including changes to legislation, policies and practice;

 - facilitate and promote professional development, information sharing and research, amongst disability practitioners, teachers and other professionals;

 - promote the long term sustainability of the service through the development of partnerships with compatible organisations.

-ADCET is hosted by the University of Tasmania, and partially funded by the Department of Education, Employment and Workplace Relations (DEEWR).
+ADCET is hosted by the University of Tasmania, and funded by the Australian Government.

 Go to Top

 Search Knowledge Base - The ADCET knowledge base is like a searchable filing cabinet where information is categorised and updated so that you can easily access the information you need.
 It consists of a collection Fact Sheets, News/Events and Resources/ Articles, Links and Case Studies.
 The knowledge base is database driven and information is categorised by topic and keywords, this enables you to easily refine your search.
 Users are invited to contribute to the database through the feedback option (found at the bottom of each page) to improve the quality of information and to make ADCET aware of any omissions or inaccuracies.
 Information can be printed or emailed to colleagues.

 Fact Sheets - Fact Sheets have been developed by the ADCET team to provide more comprehensive information about specific topics.

 News and Events - ADCET provides a list of the latest relevant news items that are of specific interest to disability practitioners and other users.